jackson-ohanian/q-learning-connect-4/README.md

   board is pretty signifigant (some trillions of boards from quick math), anything under 4 is borderline useless.
 The downside here is he will miss blocks sometimes chasing a high reward play on a different side of the board.
 More info in header documentation.

-  Even a 4x4 filter, which is of limited use, has over 20,000,000 possible states, a lot of which can be removed by considering cases such as a completely full board as non-unique.
+  Even a 4x4 filter, which is of limited use, has over many millions of possible states, a lot of which can be removed by considering cases such as a completely full board as non-unique.
 For filter size n this reduces the amount of state vectors needed by 2^(2n).
 Overall, the computation and storage needed to make this learner very smart are high - I don't think this task is necesarily better suited to deep Q Learning, however, as precise choices are needed, not descisions.